 Kriselle's personality so far appears to consist of an inordinate curiosity about rot grubs and a knack for negotiations with merchants, leavened with a healthy respect for the dead that has helped her to avoid awkward moments like greeting a reborn Fred wearing his armor.
 In fact, her talent and desire for negotiation has expanded to favor negotiating on behalf of some of the creatures the party has come across in their travels, suggesting that if they harmless and pose no threat, it might not be necessary to exterminate them utterly and burn their corpses.
 So far, this has been less than completely successful.

-Griff is a halfling from "The Shire", a fictional location that does not exist within Oerth.
+Griff is a halfling who claims to be from "The Shire", a fictional location that does not exist within Oerth.

 Hargrimm joined the party when they rescued him from a life of servitude and watery home improvement beneath the evil sahuagin.
 His past, for the moment, remains a mystery.